andrewadcock/django-mssql-api/README.md

 ## Required Setup

 - SCHIPAnnualReports_2019-12-19.bak placed in sql-server directory

+## Usage

 - Default user is "admin:password123"
+- Navigate to localhost:8000

+## API Notes

+- Users and Groups endpoints are from Postgres for user management
+- Questions, Sections, Answers, States, StatePrograms, and QuestionsAnswers are from SQL Server CARTS/SEDS backup
+- Questions, Answers, StatePrograms, and QuestionsAnswers are not working right now

-## Notes
+## Other Notes

 Basic Django + Postgres Framework